Space Is the Final Frontier: Explorers Be Prepared for Drastic Changes

 In this article, we have only touched on a few of the vital elements to sustain life in space and on other worlds, but there are many more.
 To achieve our goals there, we must continue to open new avenues in science, but we have dealt with adversities since the birth of Adam and Eve and we will continue to do so as long as God is willing.

 For a video tour of the ISS, click on the video link below.
-Also, watch for additional articles on life in space in this digital magazine.
+Also, watch for additional articles on life in space in this digital publication.

 Video Tour the International Space Station